 9. ’On the back of an envelope’ calculation: 100 billion neurons multiplied by 10 000 synapses/neuron and we have 1015 synapses that weigh about 100grams or 1013 synapses/gram.
 Contrast this to a modern chip that has 109 transistors/gram This means that your brain is about 10 000 times more powerful than a computer chip and is not limited to outputting just 1’s and 0’s but rather thousands of possible outputs-inputs.

 “In a recent lecture at Harvard University neuroscientist Jeff Lichtman, who is attempting to map the human brain, has calculated that several billion petabytes of data storage would be needed to index the entire human brain.
 The Internet is currently estimated to be 5 million terabytes (TB) of which Google has indexed roughly 200 TB or just .004% of its total size.”

-10. Your brain makes computer chips look pathetic but add to that the fact that neurons can output not just trivial 1’s or 0’s like a transistor but a range of millions of unique outputs-inputs.
+10. Your brain makes computer chips look pathetic but add to that the fact that neurons can output not just trivial 1’s or 0’s like a transistor but a range of billions of unique outputs-inputs.
 Add to that, each synapse can act as a memory gate, equivalent to an electronic memristor.
 Electronic components called memristors are hundreds of times more efficient that transistors as they can store a memory of the resistance it experienced in the past and this is the basis for how we are now think synapses work.